 Notice that pure glucose (black line) quickly drives insulin up, then returns to baseline after two hours.
 In contrast, foods like milk (containing a combination of fat and carbs) have a small initial spike but keep insulin levels elevated beyond the two-hour mark.

 But the more significant but often overlooked role of insulin is to function as a dam, holding back your stored energy while dietary energy is coming in through your mouth.
+Another useful analogy is to view insulin as the bake pedal to signal to your liver to slow the release of stored energy.

-Monitoring insulin dosing of people with Type 1 Diabetes using insulin pumps gives us fascinating insight into the actual magnitude of ‘basal insulin’, which is required to stop your body from disintegrating — regardless of whether you are eating.
+Monitoring insulin dosing of people with Type 1 Diabetes using insulin pumps gives us a fascinating insight into the actual magnitude of ‘basal insulin’, which is required to stop your body from disintegrating — regardless of whether you are eating.
 In contrast, bolus insulin refers to increased insulin levels after eating.

 In people on a standard Western diet, basal insulin makes up about half their daily insulin dose.
 However, basal insulin can be 80-90% of the daily insulin requirement for people adhering to a low-carb or keto diet.